 Liz Griffin FAHRI

 Head of Inclusion & Diversity, Commonwealth Bank of Australia (CBA)

-Liz is a senior organisational development specialist with deep expertise in learning and development, diversity and inclusion and organisational change.
+Liz Griffin is a senior organisational development specialist with deep expertise in learning and development, diversity and inclusion and organisational change.
 Her background has included roles across several industries including financial services, professional services, airlines and education.
-Liz has worked in global, regional and local roles based in Hong Kong and Sydney.
+Griffin has worked in global, regional and local roles based in Hong Kong and Sydney.

 Cate Hathaway FAHRI